Back to Blog

 Prices, sales, and inflation

-Economic instability and higher interest rates are the top-of-mind issues for furniture retailers as they transition their businesses into 2024, according to a recent TD Bank survey.
+Economic uncertainty, inflation, and interest rates are the top-of-mind concerns for furniture retailers in 2025, according to a TD Bank survey.

-Results showed that 64% of retailers cited economic uncertainty as the biggest concern.
-One-third of the respondents identified interest rates, while about one-fourth cited price increases from suppliers and inflation as issues their businesses would face in the upcoming year.
+Results showed that 40% of retailers cited economic uncertainty as the biggest concern.
+Ten percent of respondents identified price increases from inflation, while about 9% cited interest rates as issues their businesses would face in 2025.

 During the pandemic, supply chain bottlenecks collided with high demand, and as a result, furniture businesses struggled to meet the increased appetite for household goods.
 However, after the initial excitement and shopping craze, consumer spending has shifted due to uncertainty on a global level, leaving retailers with excess inventory.
-After the disproportionate waves of (first) demand for furniture and later supply (due to excess levels of inventory), things are starting to look up.
+After the disproportionate waves of (first) demand for furniture and later supply (due to excess inventory levels), things are starting to normalize on both ends.

 Furniture industry predictions and expectations